Secondary Education Degree

 Each state has different requirements for becoming a certified teacher.
 To find out specific requirements, click on your state.

-Although each college will have their own curriculum, the following are popular courses for a Bachelor's in Secondary Education program.
+Although each college will have its own curriculum, the following courses are part of a bachelor's in secondary education program.

 Secondary Teaching Methods

-Teaching at higher levels is much different from teaching young children.
-This class will help you learn the techniques that work best with older students at higher levels of abstract thinking.
+Teaching grades seven through 12 requires a different set of skills from those needed to teach young children.
+The Secondary Teaching Methods course will help you learn the techniques for teaching older students and higher levels of abstract thinking.

 Classroom Management